Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

 \subsubsection{Learning-Based Channel Acquisition}

-Compared with traditional estimation schemes that rely on accurate mathematical models, learning-based methods provide a data-driven alternative that can incorporate multi-view information to improve estimation accuracy.
+Compared with traditional estimation schemes that rely on accurate mathematical models, learning-based methods provide a data-driven alternative capable of incorporating multi-view information to improve estimation accuracy.
 The key idea is to learn a nonlinear mapping from the observed pilot data (input) to a compact representation of the channel (output), and then reconstruct the CSI for subsequent data transmission.
 This paradigm is particularly attractive for RA systems because antenna orientations reshape the effective radiation pattern and thereby generate informative multi-perspective measurements.
-Such multi-view diversity can be leveraged to reduce pilot overhead and enhance robustness against model mismatches, calibration errors, and hardware impairments.
+Such multi-view diversity can be leveraged to reduce pilot overhead and enhance robustness against model mismatches, calibration errors, and hardware impairments. {In addition, orientation-dependent mutual coupling and calibration errors may lead to a mismatch between the assumed array responses and the actual received pilot observations.
+This mismatch can result in biased channel estimates, degraded angle estimation accuracy, and increased pilot overhead.
+Practical remedies include periodic recalibration, joint estimation of channel and calibration parameters, and learning-assisted estimators that exploit multi-orientation pilot measurements to compensate for model mismatch~\cite{Vieira2017Reciprocity, Luo2016Multiuser}.}

 To facilitate standard learning architectures, we stack all multi-view observations in \eqref{multiview_obser} as $\mathbf y=\mathrm{vec}(\mathbf Y)\in\mathbb C^{NT_a\times 1}$ and convert them into a real-valued input: